nf-core/tools/docs/lint_errors.md

 The `nf-core create` pipeline template uses [cookiecutter](https://github.com/cookiecutter/cookiecutter) behind the scenes.
 This check fails if any cookiecutter template variables such as `{{ cookiecutter.pipeline_name }}` are fouund in your pipeline code.
 Finding a placeholder like this means that something was probably copied and pasted from the template without being properly rendered for your pipeline.

+## Error #14 - Pipeline schema syntax ## {#14}

+Pipelines should have a `nextflow_schema.json` file that describes the different pipeline parameters (eg. `params.something`, `--something`).

+Schema should be valid JSON files and adhere to [JSONSchema](https://json-schema.org/), Draft 7.
+The top-level schema should be an `object`, where each of the `properties` corresponds to a pipeline parameter.

+## Error #15 - Schema config check ## {#15}

+The `nextflow_schema.json` pipeline schema should describe every flat parameter returned from the `nextflow config` command (params that are objects or more complex structures are ignored).
+Missing parameters result in a lint failure.

+If any parameters are found in the schema that were not returned from `nextflow config` a warning is given.